rdentato/skp/docs/index.md

 the `+` operation and with `(2)` for `-`.

 ### Visiting the AST depth-first
-  A very common traversing order for AST is the *depth-first* one in which all children of a node are visited before visiting its siblings.
+  A very common traversing order for AST is *depth-first* where all children of a node are visited before visiting its siblings.

 ```